TCGOps/LayeredWeb/PrivacyPolicy.md

 This privacy policy sets out how Layered collects, uses, manages and discloses personal information and how Layered aims to protect the privacy of your personal information.

 This policy applies to Layered Pty Limited.

-A separate privacy policy applies to Layered Funds Management Pty Limited, 333 Capital Pty Limited, KM Develop Pty Limited and KM Property Funds Limited.
 Layered may update this policy from time to time.

-Layered may update this policy from time to time.
 Relevant legislation and personal information

 The following legislations and ancillary documents regulate how we can collect, store, manage, use, disclose and provide access to personal information in each country where we operate.
 These will be referred to collectively as ‘the relevant legislation’.
 Australia

-    Privacy Act 1988 (Cth) (‘Privacy Act’)
+    - Privacy Act 1988 (Cth) (‘Privacy Act’)
-    the relevant privacy principles under the Privacy Act
+    - the relevant privacy principles under the Privacy Act

 Information or an opinion, whether true or not and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.

-In Indonesia, under the Personal Data Protection Law, No. 27 of 2022, personal information is classified into two categories.
-General personal data includes full name; gender; nationality; religion; marital status; and/or combined personal data to identify a person.
-Specific personal data means data and information regarding health; biometric data; genetic data; criminal records; data of children; personal financial data; and/or any other data in accordance with the relevant laws and regulations.
-Reasons for collecting personal information

 Layered collects personal information primarily for the purpose of providing our services and conducting our businesses.
 Any processing of personal data will be carried out only for lawful purposes.
 The duration of processing your personal data shall be the term of the services provided to you or for the duration of the engagement/agreement.